chanjunren/chanjunren.github.io/website/docs/books/jvm/jvm-3-1.md

     2. Lookout for
         - Low disk usage: not efficiently buffering data
         - High disk usage: buffering more than it can handle
+- Can be tricky

+### Example where I/O is bottleneck

 ```
 % iostat -xm 5
 avg-cpu:  %user   %nice %system %iowait  %steal   %idle